mdtanrikulu/ens-verified/ENSIP.md

 #### Off-Chain Data Availability

 Proof bundles are stored off-chain at the issuer's `specificationURI` (registered in the IssuerRegistry).
 If the proof bundle becomes unavailable, the record cannot be independently verified (though the on-chain content key still exists).
-Issuers SHOULD use content-addressed storage (IPFS, Arweave) for their `specificationURI` to mitigate availability risks.
-Content-addressed URIs also provide integrity guarantees: the URI itself commits to the content.
+Issuers SHOULD use durable storage for proof bundles to mitigate availability risks.

 #### Signature Malleability

-The implementation uses OpenZeppelin's `ECDSA.recover`, which rejects malleable signatures (both `s`-value variants).
-This is important because the user's signature is an input to the content key derivation -- signature malleability would allow an attacker to derive a different content key from the same logical signature.
+Implementations MUST reject malleable signatures (i.e., enforce the low-`s` canonical form per EIP-2).
+The user's signature is an input to the content key derivation — accepting both `s`-value variants would allow an attacker to derive a different content key from the same logical signature.

 #### Trust Model

-This specification does not define what it means for an issuer's attestation to be "valid" -- that is application-specific.
 The on-chain infrastructure guarantees:

 1. The user consented (valid EIP-712 signature).
 2. The issuer was authorized at issuance time (active in the registry).
 3. The record is bound to a specific name/resolver/issuer (content key).

-The semantic meaning and trustworthiness of the attestation itself is out of scope and determined by the verifier's trust policy regarding the specific issuer.
+The semantic meaning and trustworthiness of the attestation payload (what the `recordDataHash` represents) is application-specific and determined by the verifier's trust policy regarding the specific issuer.

 ---